 Q. Can you guarantee that I will stay clutter free and organized?

 A. That would be like a personal trainer guaranteeing that their client will stay in great physical shape.
-Your success is based upon us finding systems that will work best for you, implementing a realistic action plan and upkeep on your part.
+Your success is based on us finding systems that will work best for you, implementing a realistic action plan, and upkeep on your part.
 Keeping clutter at bay and staying organized is something we all have to work at, just like maintaining our health.
 I do support clients after an organizing project via phone, email or occasional “tweaking” sessions based on their needs.

 Q. I’m a little embarrassed about the state of my home and to be asking for help, can you protect my privacy?